mgrechukh/novaposhta/README.md

 By default, all active receipts are shown.
 I.e. no filtering applied client side except of server-side visibility.
 With filtering options one can limit output to only given states:

---ready : delivered to post office
+- --ready : delivered to post office

---paid : payment transferred to sender
+- --paid : payment transferred to sender

---delivered : delivered to recipient (me)
+- --delivered : delivered to recipient (me)

-Any combination of those is valid:
+Any combination of those is pretty valid:

 ```
 $ novaposhta --paid --delivered